 Join Our Band: Q & A

 ----------- Q. Who can Join?
 A. The No Strings Attached Community Band is always looking for new musicians to fill its ranks.
 Local amateur musicians from the Sudbury area who are at least of high school age, and who play (or in the past have played) a wind or percussion instrument are invited to join (high school musicians will be eligible to use their time in the band to meet their community service requirements).
-Q. Are there Auditions?
-A. Although a very low minimal level of competency is normally expected in order to play in the band, there are no formal auditions required in order to join us.
-In fact, some new members may prefer to just listen during their first few rehearsals prior to joining.
-If you're considering joining, then we'd appreciate it if you could let us know just prior to your first rehearsal that you plan on coming, so that we can get you set up with some sheet music.
+If you're considering joining, then we'd greatly appreciate it if you could let us know just prior to your first rehearsal that you plan on coming.
+Q. What Level of Playing Ability Should You Have?
+A. A very low minimal level of competency is normally expected in order to play in an amateur community band.
+Keep in mind, that some of our players had never even picked up their instruments in decades before joining us.
+Some new members may prefer to just sit and listen during their first few rehearsals prior to actually playing.
+Others may prefer initially to just rehearse with us, until they feel confident enough to play with us in a concert.
+New members will find that the atmosphere at rehearsals is very non-judgmental and supportive.
 Q. When & Where are the Rehearsals?
 A. Practices are usually held on Thursday evenings between 7 to 9 pm in the upper music room at Lo-Ellen Park Secondary School.
 The school is located on 275 Loach's Rd, just off of Regent St. (view map).
 It is expected that members should try to attend most rehearsals (if they can't make it on a particular night, or expect to be late, it is recommended that they at least try to let the conductor or their section leader know of this ahead of time).
 Q. How Do I Get to the Practices?

-A. Depending on where you live, you can usually hitch a ride with somebody to get to the practices (the rehearsal location is also accessible by local transit).
-Sometimes after concerts or practices members like to gather together at one of the local eateries for a bit of extra socializing.
-We might even celebrate the end of a season by holding a pot-luck at one of our member's homes!
+A. Depending on where you live, you can usually hitch a ride with somebody to get to the practices.
+The rehearsal location is also accessible by local transit.
+Q. Are There Other Social Activities?
+A. Sometimes after concerts or practices, some members might like to gather together at one of the local eateries for a bit of extra socializing.
+We might even celebrate Christmas, or the end of a season, by holding a pot-luck at one of our member's homes!
 Q. Is There a Membership Fee to Join?
-A. There is a modest (tax-deductible) membership fee of $50 ($30 for students, $40 for seniors) to join the band.
-This membership fee helps to cover the costs of sheet music & insurance (Note: the band will consider waiving this fee in cases where the member must commute long distances from out-of-town to make it to practices, or in other cases of extreme financial hardship).
+A. There is a modest (tax-deductible) membership fee of $60 ($40 for students, $50 for seniors) to join the band.
+This fee helps to cover the costs of sheet music & insurance (Note: the band will consider waiving this fee in cases where the member must commute long distances in order to make it to practices, or in other cases of financial hardship).
+We typically don't begin collecting membership dues until October or November, when members are more certain about whether they will remain in the band.
 Contact Us

 Visit Us